HerbCaudill/herbcaudill.com/content/posts/20201007-style-react-app.md

 able to return either of those tags, but I've gone down that road and let me save you the trouble.
 It's much easier to just write `<button class='button'>` and `<a class='button'>`.

-CSS-in-JS systems also struggle with essential CSS features like media queries and element states like `hover` and `focus`, and are forced to fake it in JavaScript.
+CSS-in-JS systems deal awkwardly with essential CSS features like media queries and element states like `hover` and `focus`.
 Since Tailwind is just CSS at the end of the day, it doesn't have this problem.
 As a bonus, Tailwind's shorthand is ergonomic and easy to read and write:

 ```
 <!-- Darker background on hover -->